uashogeschoolutrecht/SEAA/README.md

 - `wordlist.txt`: Base dictionary of common words
 - `whitelist.txt`: User-approved safe words
 - `blacklist.txt`: Known privacy-sensitive words
-- `illness.txt`: Medical conditions
+- `illness.txt`: Medical conditions and health-related terms
 - `studiebeperking.txt`: Study limitations
 - `names.txt`: Common first names plus some last names
+- `familie.txt`: Family relationship terms

-## Language Detection
+## Language Detection and Translation

-The tool automatically detects the language of responses and processes Dutch text.
-Non-Dutch responses are flagged in the output.
+The tool automatically detects the language of responses.
+For non-Dutch text, it uses a translation service to convert the text to Dutch before processing.
+This allows SEAA to handle multilingual datasets while maintaining consistent anonymization rules.

+The translation system:
+- Detects the source language using language detection
+- Translates non-Dutch text to Dutch using multiple translation services
+- Falls back to alternative translators if one fails
+- Handles large texts by breaking them into manageable chunks

 ## Limitations

-- The tool is optimized for Dutch language text
 - Dictionary-based approach may miss complex or context-dependent privacy information
+- Translation quality may affect anonymization accuracy for non-Dutch responses
 - Regular maintenance of dictionaries is recommended for optimal performance